Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

 Yes, mass email marketing works — as long as you do it right.
 That includes: Sending to a targeted list who actually want your emails; personalizing emails using mail merge to make them relevant to each recipient; using analytics and A/B testing to improve performance; sending automated follow-ups until recipients take your desired action; and taking proper deliverability steps to ensure you wind up in the inbox, not the spam folder.

-You’ll need a solid email marketing service platform to do all of that.
+You’ll need a solid email service platform to do all of that.
 Evaluate what’s most important to you in your mass mail platform, then gauge platforms accordingly.
-For sending mass email marketing messages through your Gmail account, try GMass.
+For sending mass email messages through your Gmail account, try GMass.

 Which mass email service is best?

 GMass is the best mass email service thanks to its feature set and price: Unlimited contacts, unlimited emails, easy-to-use mail merge personalization, and virtually no learning curve as it works inside Gmail.

 There are other popular mass email services besides GMass depending on your need: ActiveCampaign is a popular choice for a mass email platform and CRM combo; Klaviyo is the market leader for eCommerce flows; and Substack is a popular way to send (and monetize) newsletters.

 The best way to get mass email lists is to build them organically through contacts you know or who opt-in on your website.